-It can be a downright giddy feeling, when you see the lead information come piling in.
+It can be a downright giddy feeling when you see the lead information come piling in.
 That ebook, webinar, or landing page knocked it out of the park, and you find yourself with a long list of names that you’re excited to convert.

 1. You Aren’t Qualifying Your Leads

-Not every person who chooses to download your Ultimate Guide or take advantage of a free template that you have available online will become a customer.
-In order to focus in on the people who could become customers, though, you’ll want to qualify your leads.
+Not every person who chooses to download your Ultimate Guide or take advantage of a free template that you have available will become a customer.
+In order to focus on the people who could become customers, though, you’ll want to qualify your leads.